 A type of electronic payment system that enables the transfer of funds from one bank account to another without the need for paper transactions.
 This can include ACH payments, wire transfers, and online banking transfers.

-A form of direct marketing to communicate wiht potential and existing consumers to promote your brand or product.
+A form of direct marketing to communicate with potential and existing consumers to promote your brand or product.

 Refers to the ownership interest of shareholders in a company, represented by stock.
 It can also refer to the difference between a company's assets and liabilities, which represents the net worth of the company.